cbroms/thoughts/wm/writing.md

   - hypocrisy-and-contradiction
   - the-authority-of-writing
 created: '2021-09-08T05:43:25.578Z'
-updated: '2021-09-13T01:18:06.139Z'
+updated: '2021-09-19T01:07:37.663Z'
 ---

 Writing is flawed.
 It’s an imperfect medium to be sure.
-But still so _easy_ compared to all the other [forms of expression](media.md).
+But still so _approachable_ compared to all the other [forms of expression](media.md).

 I find myself fluctuating between writing in a particularly flowery, overly metaphorical way and writing in as direct and simple a way as possible.
 The metaphorical approach feels best when first formulating thoughts and sentences, the simple approach seems to emerge when I actually try to _read_ those sentences.
 Simple tends to prevail.